getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 APIs that are currently on the hub should instead be called directly on the scope (e.g. `scope.captureException()` etc.), or via a global method (e.g. `Sentry.captureException()`).

+The current scope may be kept similar to how we currently keep the current hub, but this is SDK specific and not part of this RFC.

 ## Clients

 Instead of a client being optional, there will now _always_ be a client.
 It may be a Noop Client that does nothing, if `init()` has not been called yet.